UST-QuAntiL/qhana-plugin-runner/README.md

 poetry run invoke worker  # use strg+c to stop worker
 ```

+### Debugging with VSCode

+There is a default launch configuration for vscode that should work on all platforms.
+To use the configuration copy `default-launch.json` to `.vscode/launch.json`.
+The `all` configuration starts the API and the worker process.
+For code changes both debugging sessions must be restarted as they do not autoreload code!

 ### Running the Plugin-Runner with Docker Compose

 If you are using an M1 processor you need to build the plugin runner image for the amd64 platform: